TeamPerie/CellBarcodeSim/README.md

 ## Run the simulation

+### Example

+There is a example script called `example.R` in the root.
+Normally, it takes less than 1 min to run it.

 ### The built-in barcode library

 The barcode library file is needed for the sequencing simulation function described below.